gbmhunter/blog/content/programming/artificial-intelligence/understanding-logistic-regression/index.md

 print(predictions)
 ```

-{{% img src="logistic-regression-iris-predictions.png" width="600px" caption="The predictions of the type of Iris for the test data." %}}
+{{% figure src="logistic-regression-iris-predictions.png" width="600px" caption="The predictions of the type of Iris for the test data." %}}

 Print a "classification report":